fakerybakery/goodFile/README.md

 ### Installing

 Download all files from this GitHub repo, upload the contents of the "src" folder into the **root directory** of your website.

+**Important Note:** goodFile must be installed in the root folder!!!

 **NOTE: Make sure the permissions on the `.htaccess` file are set to `644`!!!** Or, if you don't have chmod access or don't know how to use chmod, just go to `(your website)/.htaccess`.
 Make sure you see a `Forbidden` error or `403` error (or both).